-Masks to become part of life in California, but rules vary
+Masks become part of life in California, but rules vary

 To the south in Orange County, masks are recommended but not required.
 At a strip mall in the city of Westminster, a member of a grocery store cleaning crew had a mask dangling around her neck, not over her mouth and nose, as she offered a shopping cart to a man passing by on Thursday.
 He also had a mask dangling around his neck.

-In Northern California, three counties with few confirmed COVID-19 cases allowed a variety of businesses to reopen earlier this week.
-Not all shoppers wore masks Wednesday at Yuba Sutter Mall, where about 18 of the roughly 50 stores were open.
+In Northern California, three counties with few confirmed COVID-19 cases allowed a variety of businesses to reopen and permitted restaurants to seat diners, defying the state’s stay-at-home order.
+Yuba Sutter Mall in Yuba City became the first mall to reopen in California on Wednesday and not all shoppers wore masks.

-Yuba-Sutter Health Officer Dr. Phuong Luu issued a public warning to businesses to make sure their employees and customers were practicing social distancing and wearing face coverings, as required by the local orders.
+Yuba-Sutter Health Officer Dr. Phuong Luu issued a public warning to businesses in the two counties she oversees to make sure their employees and customers were practicing social distancing and wearing face coverings, as required by the local orders.

 “I understand that some of your customers may strongly object to a facial covering requirement, but the long-term safety of our community is at stake,” Luu wrote.